viniciusban/viniciusban.github.io/resume.md

 Startup for scientific sector.

-Developing system to gather public announcements in Brazilian and international sources and show them in a specific search platform, serving researchers looking for scientific funding.
+Developing a system to gather public announcements in Brazilian and international sources and show them in a specific search platform, serving researchers looking for scientific funding.
 Technologies and methods: Python, Web2py, PostgreSQL, webscrapping, shell script.

 Leading meetings to define the product and organizing sprints.